A5Beef/Bar-reviewer-application-project/README.md

 - Users can add new locations, their addresses, names, served draft drinks, extra info and benefits.
 - Users can see added locations and the comments under that location.
 - Users can explore other user profiles.
-- Users can edit and delete locaitons
+- Users can edit and delete locations.